mojodojodev/mojodojo.dev/mojo_team_answers.md

 We're not impressed with how the swift `marked propagation` stuff worked out.
 The `try` thing (besides being the wrong keyword) was super verbose for things that required lots of failable calls, e.g. encoders and decoders and it isn't clear that the ambiguity we were afraid of was actually a thing.
 We'll certainly explore that in the future, but for now we should try to just keep things simple and bring up the stack end to end imo.

+> On question about Result type like Rust

+It will be one of the things added when Abstract Data Types (ADT) and traits are in place

 ### Error messages
 We do really like Rust's error messages, even the way that they're output with super slick ASCII art arrows, we want Mojo to have clear error messages and Rust's are definitely great in this respect, but we may not have the same super slick ASCII art.